-- In this mode, VIPs are configured independently on both load balancer instances using a private address in the respective subnet - Both VIP1 on LB1 and VIP2 on LB2 are locally active, but the EIP is only associated with one of the instances, in the example above the EIP is normally associated with LB1 - LB2 regularly checks that the EIP is up via LB1, and if not, the EIP is associated with LB2 after the check timeout has been reached - The WebUI can be used to force VIP2 on LB2 to be associated with the EIP rather than VIP1 on LB1 - In the above example, should AZ-1 fail, then LB1, Svr1 & Svr2 will also go down.
-This will trigger LB2 to associate the EIP with VIP2/Svr3, and services will continue to be available - Please refer to page 48 for detailed steps on configuring this mode
+- In this mode, VIPs are configured independently on both load balancer instances using a private address in the respective subnet. - Both VIP1 on LB1 and VIP2 on LB2 are locally active, but the EIP is only associated with one of the instances, in the example above the EIP is normally associated with LB1. - LB2 regularly checks that the EIP is up via LB1, and if not, the EIP is associated with LB2 after the check timeout has been reached. - The WebUI can be used to force VIP2 on LB2 to be associated with the EIP rather than VIP1 on LB1. - In the above example, should AZ-1 fail, then LB1, Svr1 & Svr2 will also go down.
+This will trigger LB2 to associate the EIP with VIP2/Svr3, and services will continue to be available.